umtcndn/astro-micro/src/content/blog/local-serp-checker-chrome-extension-creation-adventure/index.md

 description: "Learn how I built the Local SERP Checker Chrome Extension using ChatGPT AI to simplify local SEO and boost productivity."
 date: "2023-10-10"
 tag:
-  - AI
+  - ai
-  - Extension
+  - extension
-  - SEO
+  - seo
----

-import Callout from "@/components/Callout.astro";

 ---

 🚀✨💻 When I first had the idea to develop a Chrome extension, I didn't even fully understand how it could be possible.
 However, in a world intertwined with technology, particularly in digital marketing and SEO, I needed a practical tool to quickly view local search results.
 This is where my story began, leading me to create the "Local SERP Checker" extension.
 But I wasn't alone on this journey—I had a powerful assistant by my side: Artificial Intelligence, specifically ChatGPT.